 Fig trees are one of the easiest fruit trees to grow as they are self pollinating and do not require another tree for cross pollination.
-Get bushels of fresh, juicy figs with just 1 tree planted in your home, yard, or landscape.
+Get bushels of fresh, juicy figs with a fig tree planted in your home, yard, or landscape.

 You can have fun growing the figs in your backyard and enjoy them fresh off the tree.
-Trees will produce figs in 1 year.
-Some of the trees even have baby figs on them right now.
+Trees will produce figs in as little as 1 year.
+Some of our fig trees for sale even have baby figs on them right now.

 How to Grow a Fig Tree

 Growing fig trees is very rewarding.
 When growing a fig tree you want to make sure the soil is well-draining and that your tree gets at least 4-6 hours of sunlight daily.
 Fig trees need lots of sun to produce fruit and without sunlight, the tree will not produce as much fruit.
 Fig Tree Grow Guide coming soon!

 How to Plant a Fig Tree

 To plant a fig tree you will need to dig a hole twice the size of the pot or root ball.
 Once you have done this, get a well-draining soil and put some at the base of the hole.
 Next, put your fig tree inside the hole and cover it with the remaining well-draining soil.
 Water the fig tree thoroughly to help establish a strong root system.
 You can mulch the tree surrounding the root ball to help retain moisture.

 Where to Plant a Fig Tree